 It is illegal to drive a motorcycle between lanes of slow-moving or stopped traffic in the state of Texas.
 Lane splitting is illegal in every state, except for California.

 Children under the age of five are not legally allowed to ride as a passenger on a motorcycle.
 Any passenger over the age of five, but under the age of 21 must wear a helmet.
 Passengers over the age of 21 may choose not to wear a helmet, but only if the driver has the completed the requirements mentioned above.
 A motorcycle must also have a passenger seat, foot pegs and hand holds.

 Insurance companies will do whatever is necessary to pay the least amount of money to you or your family for a motorcycle accident.
 Because Texas follows a modified comparative fault rule, if an insurer can find you more than 50% at fault then you will not receive compensation.
 If you are found to be less than 50% at fault, then the compensation you are awarded will be reduced by your percentage of fault.
-An attorney with experience handling motorcycle accident claims will be knowledgeable of the challenges that come with proving fault.
-They will, therefore, conduct their own investigation in order to obtain evidence on your behalf.
-Hiring an attorney will alleviate you from the stress of dealing with the insurance companies.
-They will guide and protect you through the complicated claim process and, if needed, a lawsuit.
+An attorney with experience handling Texas accident claims involving motorcycles will be knowledgeable of the challenges that come with proving fault.
+Serious injuries can occur in motorcycle accidents including (but not limited to) traumatic brain injuries, spinal cord injuries, and in some cases, wrongful deaths.

+Our personal injury attorneys will conduct their own investigation in order to obtain evidence on your behalf.
+Hiring an attorney will alleviate you from the stress of dealing with an insurance company and will help hold negligent parties responsible.
+Our law firm will help guide our clients through the complicated claim process and, if needed, file a lawsuit.